danfuzz/samizdat/doc/language-guide/08-parsing.md

 The syntax below provides a convenient way to define standard-form parsing functions.
-It is perfectly acceptable to mix-and-match the parsing functions defined using this syntax with ones defined more "manually".
+It is perfectly acceptable to mix-and-match the parsing functions defined using this syntax with ones defined more "manually."

 ### Details